Local Government red tape reduction taskforce

 - enhance the long-term sustainability of Queensland’s local governments.

-The Taskforce will be active for 6 months, starting in January 2025 and finishing in June of 2025.
+The Taskforce was active for 6 months, starting in January 2025 and finishing in June of 2025.
 As a formal group, it has set terms of reference ( 139.7 KB) which guide its activity and set out its purpose, activity, authority and expectations.

-The Taskforce will deliver recommendations to the Minister for Local Government and Water and Minister for Fire, Disaster Recovery and Volunteers by June 2025.
+The Taskforce delivered its final report including recommendations to the Minister for Local Government and Water and Minister for Fire, Disaster Recovery and Volunteers on 25 June 2025.

 More information